becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 When prompted enter your access key id and secret key.
 For the region enter `eu-west-1` and for default output format just hit enter.

 Now restart MOS UI to make sure that it loaded your new credentials.

-This will set your credentials for AWS so that you can now use the AWS CLI.

 If you did setup your AWS credentials correctly it should be as easy as entering: